 - Be careful when using knives, scissors, and other sharp objects.

 - Walk slowly and use a cane to steady your gait.

-- Wear shoes to protect your feet from injury.
+- Wear comfortable shoes to protect your feet from injury.

 - Check hot water temperature with a thermometer before showering or bathing.

 - Take part in a gentle exercise or physical therapy program.
 Make sure the program’s leader is knowledgeable about neuropathy.

 - See if acupuncture or massage provides pain relief or helps restore nerve function.

 - Don’t overschedule yourself.
 Be sure to get enough rest.

 Since many conditions can cause neuropathy, seeking an accurate diagnosis is important.
 Doing so as soon as symptoms arise is crucial.